 The age-old saying “Many hands make light work” is an piece of common sense rooted in the knowledge that we’re more effective when working together.
 These days, given the complexity and urgency of many of the issues we’re faced with, it’s no longer just good practice to collaborate, it’s an imperative.
-For some of these issues, current and future generations depend on us to actually collaborate (not just negotiate), that we get skillful at harnessing the collective creativity and wisdom that comes from gathering diverse perspectives together, and that we do it with some level of success.
+For many of these issues, current and future generations need us to get even more skillful at harnessing the collective creativity and wisdom that comes from gathering diverse perspectives together, and to create results.

-Quite aside from the questions that these complex issues raise for us, working with diversity add complexity and brings its own challenges.
+Quite aside from the questions that these complex issues raise for us, working with diverse stakeholders adds complexity and brings its own challenges.
 It requires a different approach to organising and collaborating than many of us might be familiar with through traditional project management.

 For some of us, our experience might even have taught us that collaboration difficult, slow or ineffective, and that it’s better to work alone.